-Electrically Energizing Power Supply Unit
+V. Electrically Energizing Power Supply Unit

 This procedure involves supplying electrical power to the unit and, thus, creating a serious potential for electrical shock, electrocution and/or arc flash explosion.
 Particular care must therefore be paid to conducting said work according to the practices in NFPA 70E and only conducted by qualified individuals.